anusha1207/TARCC-Alzheimers/README.md

-# TARCC_F22
-The scientific objectives of focus are:
+# Texas Alzheimers' Research Care and Consortium: Team TARCC 'F22

+## Table of Contents
+1. About the Project
+2. Prerequisites
+3. Folder Structure
+4. Installation and Usage Instructions
+5. Data
+6. Data Science pipeline
+  a.
+Preprocessing
+  b.
+Feature Selection
+  c.
+Modeling
+  d.
+Interpretation
+7. Contributors

+## About the Project
-  1) Determine biological and non-biological risk factors for Alzheimer’s and analyze the weight of influence of these factors in developing or resisting the progress of Alzheimer’s Disease.
+Our main goal is to determine biological and non-biological risk factors for Alzheimer’s and analyze the weight of influence of these factors in developing or resisting the progress of Alzheimer’s Disease.

-  2) Develop an effective and economically viable analysis method to predict the risk of early-onset Alzheimer’s disease, with an intent to replace PET, MRI and CT scans in the future.

- Please visit our team's branch individually for further examination and analyses of our scopes.
+*This project was a part of DSCI 535/COMP 449/COMP 549 as a part of D2K Lab, in Rice University.